Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 **Scope of the assessment**: the penetration tester should work with the client to define a scope that is achievable and will also provide the greatest amount of insight into the security of a network.
 Typically, the following information is gathered:

-* Location of the penetration test;
+* Location of the penetration test
-* Total coverage area of the premises;
+* Total coverage area of the premises
-* Approximate number of access points and wireless clients deployed;
+* Approximate number of access points and wireless clients deployed
 * Which wireless networks are included in the assessment?
 * Is exploitation in scope?
 * Are attacks against users in scope?